sergiolopezsoriano/sergiolopezsoriano/README.md

 - 👋 Hi, I’m @sergio_lopez_soriano
-- 👀 I’m interested in robotics, machine learning and electromagnetics
+- 👀 I’m interested in IoT, robotics, artificial intelligence and electromagnetics
-- 🌱 I’m currently learning robotics
+- 🌱 I’m currently doing research on IoT, antenna design and robotics.
-- 💞️ I’m looking to collaborate on projects mixing robotics with IoE and machine learning.
+- 💞️ I’m looking to collaborate on projects mixing robotics with IoT and artificial intelligence.
 - 📫 How to reach me: <lopsorse@gmail.com>

 <!---